 In August 2015, we acquired Coyote Logistics Midco, Inc ("Coyote"), a truckload freight brokerage company.
-Coyote's financial results are included in the above table within Forwarding and Logistics from the date of acquisition, which has impacted the quarter-over-quarter comparability of revenue, operating expenses and operating profit.
+Coyote's financial results are included in the above table within Forwarding and Logistics from the date of acquisition, which has impacted the year-over-year comparability of revenue, operating expenses and operating profit.